AhmedNaglah/digital_slide_archive/docs/system-overview/index.md

 ![Distributed Workers Setup](../assets/img/system-diagrams/system-diagram-distributed-workers-setup.svg "Distributed Workers Setup Diagram"){:width="75%"}

-To expand computing power and accelerate image analysis, the Digital Slide Archive can be installed on one main computer and any number of worker machines.
+To expand computing power and accelerate image analysis, the PathoGenerativeAI can be installed on one main computer and any number of worker machines.

 Image and other data files, the database, and log files are all stored on the local file system of the main computer, just like in the single computer configuration.
 Of course data files can also be stored or imported from external assetstores, such as Amazon S3.